Dry Eye Workup

 Tear Film Break-Up Time (TBUT) with Fluorescein

-Ocular Surface Staining
+Ocular Surface Staining (Fluorescein + Lissamine Green)

-Schirmer Test (if indicated)
+Schirmer I Test (if indicated)

 2.2 Meibomian Gland Dysfunction (MGD) Assessment